Logo

 Day 3, Sunday - Istanbul Day Tour

-Our day begins with the Topkapi Palace, the main residence of the Ottoman Sultans, with its jeweled tThe Grand Bazaar - Istanbulreasury and elegant courts.
+Our day begins with the Topkapi Palace, the main residence of the Ottoman Sultans, with its jeweled treasury and elegant courts.
 After a lunch break, we visit the main sights around Sultanahmet Square, including the famous Hagia Sophia, once the largest church in the world and decorated with 6th century golden mosaics.
 Next we visit the Blue Mosque, designed with 6 minarets and a blue tiled interior.
 Walk through the site of the ancient Hippodrome, once the sporting ground of chariots and political riots, and see the Egyptian Obelisk, Serpentine Column and Fountain of Wilhelm II.
 Finally, free time to haggle with the local merchants in the Grand Bazaar with its 3500 shops.

 Enjoy our Welcome Dinner at a local Turkish restaurant

-Day 4, Monday - Istanbul / Ankara / Cappadocia
+Day 4, Monday - Istanbul / Ankara / CappadociaCappadocia in April 2006

-Day 5, Tuesday - Cappadocia to Antalya
+Day 5, Tuesday - Cappadocia

 Our tour includes a visit to Catal Huyuk, one of the world's first towns, built about 6,500 BC and had a population of about 6,000.
 Stop at the Ince Minare Medrese (Seminary of the Slender Minaret) an impressive Seljuk Turkish architectural masterpiece.
 Visit the Selcuk’s Caravansary, a safe place for travelers to rest as well as a marketplace on the fabled Silk Route.
-Visit the Museum of Mevlana, also known as the Green Mausoleum or Green Dome, the original lodge of the Mevlevi Whirling Dervishes.
+Visit the Museum of Mevlana, also known as the Green Mausoleum or Green Dome, the original lodge of the Mevlevi Whirling Dervishes

-Later in the day we drive to Antalya and check in to our hotel.
 Antalya is Turkey's main vacation resort in the Mediterranean region, formerly known as ancient Pamphylia Antalya is an attractive city with shady palm-lined boulevards and a prize-winning marina on the Mediterranean.
-In the picturesque old quarter, Kaleici, you can walk narrow winding streets and see old wooden houses abut the ancient city walls
+In the picturesque old quarter, Kaleici, you can walk narrow winding streets and see old wooden houses abut the ancient city walls.

-Day 6, Wednesday - Antalya / Perge / Kas
+Day 7, Thursday - Antalya / Perge / Kas

-PergeAfter breakfast visit Antalya Archaeology Museum, one of Turkey's largest museums, including 13 exhibition halls and an open air gallery.
+After breakfast visit Antalya Archaeology Museum, one of Turkey's largest museums, including 13 exhibition halls and an open air gallery.

 Then it is on to the Greek and Roman ruins of Perge, located 9 miles east of Antalya.
 Perge boasts extensively early Hellenistic ruins including a well preserved Stadium, and Aspendos, the best preserved Roman theatre in the world, built in the 2nd century AD.